kosson/ojs-tools/ojsxml/README.md

 4. If you have cover images place them in the `issue_cover_images` directory.
 4. Run `php csvToXmlConverter.php issues ojs_username ./docroot/csv/abstracts ./docroot/output`.
 5. The XML file(s) will be output in the specified output directory (`docroot/output` directory in this case).

+You may copy by hand all the resources in their indicated places, but if you have structured a subdirectory with all the article PDFs and the CSV file, you may use the `process-issue.sh` Bash script that will do all the heavy lifting for you:
+- copying the PDFs to the `article_galleys` directory;
+- extracting the first page of each PDF file as cover image and place it to the `issue_cover_images` directory;
+- copying the CSV file in the `/docroot/csv/abstracts` subdirectory, and;
+- running the php command that will create the XML file in the `docroot/output` directory.

+At the moment of running the command, the process will ask you to give it the full path (not the relative) of the directory whre the CSV and the PDFs are located.
+After you give the correct path, the magic will happen.

+Before using this script, rename the `dot.env` file to `.env`, open it and modify the `BASE_PATH` value according to your environment.

 ### User CSVs